RudraSwat/ubuntucinnamon-artwork/README.md

-budgie-artwork
+ubuntucinnamon-artwork
 ==============

-Artwork for Ubuntu Budgie
+Artwork for Ubuntu Cinnamon Remix

-Contains all the artwork for Ubuntu including LightDM and its Greeter
+Contains all the artwork for Ubuntu Cinnamon Remix

-Also the icon-theme for Ubuntu Budgie - Pocillo - is defined

-Pocillo-Gtk-Theme

-After copying /usr/share/themes/Pocillo* run

-find . -type f -exec chmod 644 {} +